spikelynch/deepdream/HOWTO.md

 **NOTE:** if you want to get dreaming with a minimum of fuss, [Ryan Kennedy has built a much more user-friendly solution](http://ryankennedy.io/running-the-deep-dream/) which gives you a container with all of the dependencies included and ready to run.
 In true Lazyweb fashion, I found out about it when I was two-thirds of the way through writing this document.

+See [this gallery](https://photos.google.com/album/AF1QipNzyzWbHZcJvIsmuQhVlxlAXXPj58m0DPujmdms) for examples of images I've generated with this code.

 ## Ubuntu